Amid leadership tussle with OPS, EPS elected AIADMK's interim General Secy after HC nod for crucial meeting | Politics

 Amid leadership tussle with OPS, EPS elected AIADMK's interim General Secy after HC nod for crucial meeting

-Ending the dual-leadership in the All India Anna Dravida Munnetra Kazhagam, Edappadi Palaniswami (EPS) was elected as an interim General secretary of the party in the General Council meeting on Monday.
+Putting an end to the dual-leadership structure in the All India Anna Dravida Munnetra Kazhagam (AIADMK), Edappadi Palaniswami (EPS) was on Monday elected as the party's interim General Secretary at its General Council meeting held here today.

 - Country: